someparty/someparty/source/articles/2021-03-28-wild-goldfish.html.markdown

 ###[André Ethier](https://andreethier.bandcamp.com): "Wild Goldfish"
 ==Preview and purchase at [Bandcamp](https://andreethier.bandcamp.com/track/wild-goldfish) - Watch on [YouTube](https://youtu.be/UFlL9x18buE)==

 I was a massive (if late-to-the-game) fan of the raucous Toronto garage rock group [The Deadly Snakes](https://en.wikipedia.org/wiki/The_Deadly_Snakes), and by extension, the sly folk career that frontman [André Ethier](https://andreethier.bandcamp.com) embarked upon in their wake.
 A few weeks ago, the artist unveiled a gorgeous new single - one which I quizzically neglected to say a single word on.
-I'm not particularly bothered that my support's a tad late - but I am concerned that I'm losing my mind to a psychosomatic fog of unnecessary NyQuil and generalized COVID worries.
+I'm not particularly bothered that my support's a tad late - but I am concerned that I'm losing my mind to a psychosomatic fog of unnecessary NyQuil and generalized COVID anxieties.
 Let's see if I can recover, at least for the next few paragraphs.

 This spring will see the arrival of *Further Up Island*, the conclusion to a three-album cycle that found Ethier in tight collaboration with producer and post-rock artist [Sandro Perri](http://www.sandroperri.com/).
 The new set closely follows the visual presentation of 2017's *Under Grape Leaves* and 2019's *Croak In The Weeds*, framing one of Ethier's nature-themed paintings in a solid colour (a bit of lavender - this time).
 The 10-year recording gap that preceded this cycle found the artist working primarily in the visual realm.
 I have to assume (as an uncultured townie) that the meditative qualities of painting must have informed the relaxed aesthetic of these records.
 In a press release, Ethier commented on the trilogy: